raito133/AIiR/README.md

 # AIiR

-# To do po spotkaniu:
+# TO DO po spotkaniu:
 ## Oddać do 10.06
 ### Strona sparka
 - [ ] Kolejka zadań